prabhakarrana/Udacity-Self-Driving-Car/Advanced Lane Finding/writeup.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform is in 39th code cell in P4_Advance_Lane_Finding.ipynb, which includes a function called transform_perspective() It takes as inputs an image (img) and hardcodes the source (src) and destination (dst) points.
+The code for my perspective transform is in P4_Advance_Lane_Finding.ipynb, which includes a function called transform_perspective() It takes as inputs an image (img) and hardcodes the source (src) and destination (dst) points.

 It uses the CV2's getPerspectiveTransform() and warpPerspective() functiions.